Academic

 Overseeing all of our centres and academic staff is our senior Academic Manager, who is responsible for syllabus and material development and working towards consistent standards of provision across all of our centres.

-In line with safer recruitment for roles involving responsibility for, or substantial access to, under 18s, all gaps in employment history must be explained, at least two satisfactory references will be requested and followed up on, and all staff will undergo appropriate safeguarding and background checks.
-(Enhanced DBS check required for all staff members and the overseas equivalent for those staff members not normally resident in the UK).
+In line with safer recruitment for roles involving responsibility for, or substantial access to, under 18s, all gaps in employment history must be explained, at least two satisfactory references wwill be obtained, and all staff will undergo appropriate safeguarding and background checks (Enhanced DBS/Disclosure Scotland check required for all staff members and the overseas equivalent for those staff members not normally resident in the UK).